2060-io/hologram-app/doc/AppFileSystem.md

 1. **io.twentysixty.mobileagent** directory: Refers to app it self main container
 2. **/files** directory: Refers to created or assigned root directory for DocumentDirectoryPath in android.
 All values that uses that DocumentDirectoryPath are going to be located inside it
 3. **./files/media** directory: Refers to directory where all media content lives.
-Inside it there is a subdirectory called "previews" where you know thumbnails for videos and images in lower resolution are stores
+Inside it there is a subdirectory called "previews" where you know thumbnails for videos and images in lower resolution are stored
 4. **./files/wallet** directory: Refers to DB files are stored.
 Realm and afj sqlite wallet files
 5. **./files/config.json**: Refers to explained .json config file above